josephalevin/fson/readme.md

 program example1

     !
 Typical usage should only require an explicit use of the fson module.
     !
-The other modules will be used privatley by fson as required.
+The other modules will be used privately by fson as required.
     use fson

     ! declare a pointer variable.
 Always use a pointer with fson_value.